formkit/docs-content/guides/laravel-formkit-integration.md

     return createApp({ render: () => h(App, props) })
       .use(plugin)
       .use(ZiggyVue, Ziggy)
-      .use(FormKitPlugin, defaultConfig) // Add the plugin here .mount(el)
+      .use(FormKitPlugin, defaultConfig) // Here we use our imported plugin and default config .mount(el)
   },
   progress: {